 Researchers at the U.S. Forest Products Products Laboratory call gourmet mushrooms ” a promising new industry for the U.S.” They’re an ideal crop, because they can be grown on agricultural waste, such as woodlot thinnings and wheat straw, have a low startup cost, and are adaptable to most parts of the country.A big plus for backyard growers is that, unlike regular mushrooms, which use smelly compost, these mushrooms use odor-free growing material.

-Oyster mushrooms are fast growing – ready to harvest in just a month – which gives new growers a fast payback on their investment, as well as the flexibility to easily increase production to meet additional demand.
+Oyster mushrooms are fast growing – ready to harvest in just six to eight weeks – which gives new growers a fast payback on their investment, as well as the flexibility to easily increase production to meet additional demand.

-Current prices range from a wholesale price of $3 per pound up to $7 per pound when selling direct to the consumer, such as restaurants or at Farmer’s Markets.
+Current prices range from a wholesale price of $6 per pound to $12 per pound when selling direct to the consumer, such as restaurants or at Farmer’s Markets.
 Prices will vary from area to area, but in general, the freshest, local mushrooms always bring top dollar.

 Section 4 of Golden Harvest….Growing and Selling Gourmet Mushrooms gives you all the basic information you’ll need to get started.
 You’ll learn how to set up a growing area on a budget, where to buy spawn (seed), how to grow and harvest, and where to sell your harvest for top dollar.
 To learn more about Golden Harvest, click here.

 New mushroom growing guide.
 Click Here to discover more.